plausible/docs/docs/google-analytics-import.md

 While the Reporting API lets us fetch data about which countries visitors connect from, it does not give us access to region and city location data in a standard format.
 For each visit recorded by Google Analytics, we will have the country, but that visit will have an unknown region and city.

 The same is the case for browser and OS versions.
-We can import your traffic split between the different browsers and operating systems, but you cannot drill down to see the imported data's exact browser versions and OS versions.
+We can import your traffic split between the different browsers and operating systems, but you can't drill down to see the imported data's exact browser versions and OS versions.

-It is also not possible to import your goal data.
+It's also not possible to import your goal data.

 ### Day view graph

-Another restriction of the imported data compared to the native data is that we cannot display hourly graphs on the daily view.
+Another restriction of the imported data compared to the native data is that we can't display hourly graphs on the daily view.

 ### Export

-It is not possible to export the data imported from Google Analytics using our usual methods, such as the [CSV export](export-stats.md) and the [stats API](stats-api.md).
+It isn't possible to export the data imported from Google Analytics using our usual methods, such as the [CSV export](export-stats.md) and the [stats API](stats-api.md).